Where Graph Meets Heterogeneity: Multi-View Collaborative Graph Experts

 Keywords: Graph neural networks, heterogeneous data, multi-view learning

-Abstract: The convergence of graph learning and multi-view learning has propelled the emergence of multi-view graph neural networks (MGNNs), offering unprecedented capabilities to address complex real-world data characterized by heterogeneous yet interconnected information.
-While existing MGNNs exploit the potential of multi-view graphs, they often fail to harmonize the dual inductive biases critical to multi-view learning: consistency (inherent inter-view agreement) and complementarity (view-specific distinctiveness).
+Abstract: The convergence of graph learning and multi-view learning has propelled the emergence of multi-view graph neural networks (MGNNs), offering strong capabilities to address complex real-world data characterized by heterogeneous yet interconnected information.
+While existing MGNNs exploit the potential of multi-view graphs, the inherent conflict persists between the two critical inductive biases of multi-view learning, consistency and complementarity.
+Consequently, the challenge of defining and resolving this tension in the new context of multi-view graphs remains largely underexplored.
 To bridge this gap, we propose Multi-view Collaborative Graph Experts (MvCGE), a novel framework grounded in the Mixture-of-Experts (MoE) paradigm.
 MvCGE establishes architectural consistency through shared parameters while preserving complementarity via layer-wise collaborative graph experts, which are dynamically activated by a graph-aware routing mechanism that adapts to the structural nuances of each view.
 This dual-level design is further reinforced by two novel components: a load equilibrium loss to prevent expert collapse and ensure balanced specialization, and a graph discrepancy loss based on distributional divergence to enhance inter-view complementarity.
 Extensive experiments on diverse datasets demonstrate MvCGE’s superiority.

 Supplementary Material: zip